nextgis/docs_ngweb/source/mapstyles.rst

 Style is a type of NextGIS resource that describes a way to render the geodata.
 Styles are necessary to display geodata on a Web Map.

+Style is related to a single layer so there is no item "Style" in the main resources list.
+To create a style you need to open layer properties of the layer you want create style for.

 Formats
 ----------------------------------

 By now NextGIS Web supports two rendering libraries: "Mapserver" and "QGIS".

-You can write Mapserver style yourself as a text.
+* You can write Mapserver style yourself as a text.
-QGIS style can only be uploaded from a qml file, it has much more settings.
+* QGIS style can only be uploaded from a qml file, it has much more settings.

 .. _ngw_qgis_style: